Ovarian cancer

 Surgery

-Surgery for ovarian cancer is complex.
-It is recommended that a gynaecological oncologist who does a lot of these operations performs the surgery.
+The Australian Society of Gynaecologic Oncologists has a list of specialists by state and territory.
 Surgery allows your gynaecological oncologist to confirm the diagnosis of ovarian cancer and work out how far the cancer has spread.

-Your gynaecological oncologist will talk to you about the most suitable type of surgery, as well as the risks and side effects.
+The gynaecological oncologist will talk to you about the most suitable type of surgery, as well as the risks and side effects.
 These may include infertility.

 If having children is important to you, talk to your doctor before surgery and ask for a referral to a fertility specialist.